apache/cloudstack-documentation/source/adminguide/networker_plugin.rst

 The default location for the logs is under /nsr/logs/cloudstack for each KVM Hypervisor.
 You should be familiar with that location from your usual Networker debugging.
 By setting the verbosity to true you will have comprehensive step by step list of all the actions and failures.
 For production use and when not debugging it is recommended to not use verbose logging.

+It is also recommended to add that location to your regular log rotating policy.

 .. |BnR-Networker-Policy.jpg| image:: /_static/images/BnR-Networker-Policy.jpg